 7 - 8 Guests - $1570

 If you don't see a date that works for you we can set up custom departures for groups of 4 or more.

-SINGLE SUPPLEMENT: If you are a solo traveler and wish to have your own hotel room in Loreto (or if we are unable to pair you up with another solo traveler), an additional single supplement of $120 USD is required.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room in Loreto (or if we are unable to pair you up with another solo traveler), an additional single supplement of $120 USD is required.

-- Fully escorted guided tour including professional naturalist guides
+- Fully escorted guided tour including professional naturalist guides to accompany you

 - All meals from breakfast on Day 1 through lunch on the last day